jasoncable/i-can-program-too/manuscript/Chapter01.md

 # Milestones

+> It is possible to invent a single machine which can be used to compute any computable sequence.
+>
+> -Alan Turing \(1936\)

 The history of computing starts a little over 80 years ago.
 Mathematicians and theorists were speculating about the possibility to using electrical devices to solve problems in the mid 1930s.
 By the end of that decade, computers were starting to be built.
 These machines cost millions of dollars to construct (in today's money) and took up the space of several large rooms.
 These machines could not do much more than solve basic mathematical problems.

 The early computers were mostly used to perform mathematical calculations for governments by calculating bomb trajectories and decrypting enemy communications.
 In the 1950s, computers slowly moved into the mainstream with their adoption by businesses for storing and processing data.
 The 1960s brought about the rise of the operating system and the use of high-level computer languages.
 Multi-user systems also started to become prevalent.
 The 1970s laid the foundation for networking computers together and allowing many users to work on the same computer systems.
 The 1980s brought computers into the home, while the 1990s brought us together with the Internet.
 Let's see what major advancements brought us here today.